How to run a Product Discovery Workshop at your company

 Our work across domains for many years have made us realize the difference between a good product and a great product.
 The difference lies in the amount of time and effort one spends in finding answers for critical business questions before building the product.

-What is Product Discovery Workshop
+What is Product Discovery Workshop#what-is-product-discovery-workshop

 All successful product owners have answered some of the most critical business questions through research, design, prototyping, interviews and testing.
 But, all these steps are surrounded by one common characteristic.
 That, is user-centric mindset.